-It was a long sunny day.
+It was a long sunny day for Pool Sand cleaning.
 You’ve been daydreaming of the great surge of relief you could receive down your nerves as you get into your swimming pool.
 Phew!
 You are finally taking a cooling dip in your pool.
 That is a rejuvenating experience that should ease the stress of the day.
 But nope!
 You’ve got an annoying feel down your feet.
 Something isn’t just comfortable.

 What is this annoying squeaking noise?
 Well, your first guess is probably right.
 Sand.
 How did it even get in?
 And how can you get rid of them?
 That’s what we would walk you through in this article.
 Pool sand cleaning.
 We would give you comfortable tips on getting rid of sand in your pool.